-This chapter from Outlaw Journalist shows us post-Fear and Loathing in Las Vegas Hunter S. Thompson, a writer on top of the journalistic pyramid.
+This chapter shows us post-Fear and Loathing in Las Vegas Hunter S. Thompson, a writer on top of the journalistic pyramid.
 Jann Wenner, editor of Rolling Stone, was so pleased with his star reporter’s work that he gave him a blank check to write about whatever he wanted.
 Thompson chose to cover the 1972 presidential campaign from beginning to its foul end.

 Hunter was still the new guy on the Rolling Stone staff.
 He’d done the self-indulgent piece on his sheriff’s campaign, then followed with the huge account of Ruben Salazar’s murder and its aftermath.
 But it was “Fear and `Loathing in Las Vegas” that gave Hunter carte blanche with Jann Wenner.
 Some of those in Wenner’s loft resented the strange new guy who so quickly became the editor’s favorite.
 Whatever Hunter wanted, Hunter got.
 Wenner recognized the power of Hunter’s voice and wanted more madness, more over-the-top craziness.